-Palm Beach Traffic Stop Marijuana Possession Arrests
+Palm Beach County Marijuana Possession Attorneys

 Florida drug possession laws make it a misdemeanor to possess up to 20 grams—less than an ounce—of marijuana.
 But that doesn’t mean a possession charge for such a small amount of pot can’t result in significant penalties.
 Even getting busted with a tiny amount of marijuana can land you a sentence of up to a year in jail and a $1,000 fine.
 And, while Palm Beach County has partially decriminalized possession of up to 20 grams of marijuana, giving police officers discretion to let people off with a citation and fine, Palm Beach residents nevertheless have continued to face arrests for small-scale marijuana possession.

 In this post we discuss some of the aspects of defending against a marijuana possession arrest after a traffic stop in Palm Beach County.
 For skilled, diligent, tough criminal representation in Palm Beach, contact Meldon Law online or by phone at 800-373-8000.
 The sooner you contact Palm Beach County marijuana possession attorneys, the better your chances of protecting your rights.

 For starters, a charge of possessing 20 grams or less of marijuana may qualify for pretrial intervention in which you can enroll in a drug education and monitoring program.
 If you complete the terms of the program successfully, then your possession charge may be dismissed.